beastlybeast/SignificantTrades/README.md

 Just open the HTML file and type in the symbol name (e.g. XBTUSD) and minimum order threshold (e.g. 5000).

 ## Support Further Development
 I'm not a developer, I'm a trader, and I'm paying contractors to build and improve this tool.
+To contribute ideas or request bug fixes, please use the github issues feature.
+If you are a developer and would like to contribute code, feel free to do so via Github (or fork this repo).
+Please make sure to credit me if you do.

-If you find it useful, please consider sending a donation to support further development.
-Please also send your ideas to make this even more useful.
+Lastly, if you find this tool useful, please consider sending a donation to support further development.

 BTC (segwit) address: bc1q32ncgq5aaffz6l5vxrvfejfwdm9jhqdc3qvk5x